NGSEP/NGSEPcore/README.txt

 ----------------------------

 Calculates basic statistics for genome assemblies.
-The current output includes the number fo contigs, total length maximum length and N-statistics.
+The current output includes the number of contigs, total length, maximum length and N-statistics.

 USAGE: